bowman2001/perplex/exampleSite/content/doc/overview/concept/index.md

 ## Usage concept

-The theme will be as self-sufficient as it is reasonably possible.
-Fonts and libraries are packed into the theme or retrieved from the secure and GDPR-compliant CDN <https://jsdelivr.com>.
-Recent copies of all Hugo module dependencies are available in {$_vendor}.
-No other installations than the standard binary of a very recent Hugo release and the theme are required.
+The theme is as self-sufficient as reasonably possible.
+Fonts and libraries are packed into the theme, plugins are sometimes retrieved from the secure and GDPR-compliant CDN <https://jsdelivr.com>.
+Recent copies of all Hugo modules are available in the {$_vendor} folder.

+No other installations than the extended binary of a very recent Hugo release (for WEBP) and the theme are required.
 To stay up to date with the ongoing theme development, the installation of a GoLang environment is certainly more convenient than updating the theme manually.

 ## Support

+There will be no support channel in the foreseeable future because I won’t be able to maintain it.
+Improving this theme takes all my spare time.
+Support will only work bidirectional, I will not answer private messages.
+When you find a bug or have a suggestion you need to file an official issue and we can try to solve your problem (&rightarrow; [Introduction](doc/intro/perplex#in-case-of-problems)).

-As soon as there are meaningful contributions to the development, I would love to change this theme into a community project.
-Without Hugo, it would have never happened.
+As soon as there are meaningful contributions to the development, I would love to change this theme into a community project because it would have never happened without the Hugo community.